 When Elana and her two-year-old son first arrived at the Dilley detention center after being detained on August 26, 2015, she informed officials that she spoke Mam, an indigenous Mayan language spoken by half a million Guatemalans, and that her religion was Mam.
-But during the three weeks that she and her two-year-old son spent in detention, neither ICE nor Corrections Corporations of America (CCA) (the private prison contractor operating the Dilley detention center) staff communicated with her in Mam.
-ICE never found a Mam interpreter for Elana or gave her any documents written in Mam."
-188
+But during the three weeks that she and her two-yearold son spent in detention, neither ICE nor Corrections Corporations of America

-185 Dilley Policy 14-101, supra note 183, at 2.
+184 Dilley Policy 14-101, supra note 182, at 2.

-186 Berks Resident Handbook 6 (undated); Dilley Resident Handbook 11 (2016); Karnes Resident Handbook 2 (2015).
+185 Berks Resident Handbook 6 (undated); Dilley Resident Handbook 11 (2016); Karnes Resident Handbook 2 (2015).